You need to deploy Symantec Data Loss Prevention (DLP) Endpoint Prevent and need architecture best practice information for the deployment.

 General Architecture and configuration recommendations:

-Here is an example that shows two Endpoint servers in the corporate LAN and two in the DMZ.
-Agents on the corporate LAN (including those connected by VPN) are configured to communicate with one of the LAN Endpoint servers first and to fail over to the second, if necessary.
-Agents connecting from outside the corporate network are directed to the DMZ Endpoint servers by a load balancer.
-All Endpoint servers are connected to the Enforce server.
+Here is an example that shows two Endpoint Servers in the corporate LAN and two in the DMZ.
+Agents on the corporate LAN (including those connected by VPN) are configured to communicate with one of the LAN Endpoint Servers.
+They are configured to fail over to the second, if necessary.
+Agents connecting from outside the corporate network are directed to the DMZ Endpoint Servers by a load balancer.
+All Endpoint Servers are connected to the Enforce Server.

 DNAT should be configured to hide the identity of the Endpoint Server.

-You don’t need to stick with using port 10443.
-Rather it will be better to configure Endpoint servers to use 443 which is a standard SSL port and is more firewall friendly.
+You don’t need to stick with port 10443.
+Rather it is better to configure Endpoint Servers to use 443 which is a standard SSL port and is more firewall friendly.

 If you decide you want to use a load balancer, it is recommended to enable SSL session affinity.

-It is recommended you give some thought on how you plan to configure the agent for server connectivity, e.g. are you planning to use a single DNS name that gets resolved in the corp environment and also on the internet?
+Give some thought on how you plan to configure the agent for server connectivity.
+Are you planning to use a single DNS name that gets resolved in the corporate environment and on the Internet?

 In general, policies should be tuned to reduce false positive detections and to avoid two-tier Detection.

-Ping times (via Load Balancer like F5) can determine how quickly new connections can go to the newly available servers.
+Ping times (by Load Balancer like F5) can determine how quickly new connections can go to the newly available servers.

-Presumably Endpoints will have a choice of 2 Servers (internal vs external), but otherwise - as noted above, all the "work" of load balancing is done by the LB implementation (e.g., F5, etc.)
+Endpoints have a choice of two Servers (internal vs external), but otherwise, the Load-Balancing implementation (e.g., F5, etc.) does the load balancing.